Nayos1337/cscg2020/reversing/intro_rev/rev2/writeup.md

 )                                                                                                          = 24
 +++ exited (status 0) +++
 ```
 The call that is interesting here is the `strcmp` call.
-We comapre two strings witheach other.
-If we run the binary again (with another password), than we recognise, that the first string is somekind of encoding of the inputted password and the second one is constant.
+We compare two strings with each other.
+If we run the binary again (with another password), than we recognize, that the first string is some kind of encoding of the inputted password and the second one is constant.
 Our goal now is to somehow reverse that encoding, to get from the constant string to the right password.
 ```
 AAAAAAAAAAA...... maps to  \312\312\312\312\312\312\312\312\312\312\312...
 ABCDEFGHIJK...... maps to  \312\313\314\315\316\317\320\321\322\323\324...
 ```
 It seems so, that an `A (0x41)` always maps to `\312 (0xCA)`, a `B (0x42)` maps to `\313 (0xCB)`...
-There is always a differnce of `137 (0x89)`.
+There is always a difference of `137 (0x89)`.
 So if we want to encode a string we simply have to add `0x89` to every char.
 But there is a problem with that : What happens if this addition overflows a byte?
 Do we carry or do we just drop that?
-But luckly we can test that : `z (0x7a)` would map to `259 (0x103)`.
+But luckily we can test that : `z (0x7a)` would map to `259 (0x103)`.
 If we run our binary we get :
 ```
 zzzzzzz : \003\003\003\003\003\003\003
 ```